nazmulidris/exoplayer_learning/README.md

 and playlist or media item information is saved to the `PlayerState` object, and it's restored once the player is created again.

+## Adaptive streaming
+More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#4)

+## Listening to player events for UX and Quality of Experience
+More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#5)

 ## Loading files locally from APK
 [`DefaultDataSource`](https://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/upstream/DefaultDataSource.html)
 allows local files to be loaded via the following URIs: